Integrality of Stickelberger elements and the equivariant Tamagawa number conjecture: The ETNC in almost tame extensions

 \begin{theo} Let $p$ be an odd prime and $L/K$ a Galois CM-extension which is almost tame above $p$.
 Then the following are equivalent: \ben[(i)] \item $T\Om(L/K,0)_p^- = 0$; \item $\Fitt_{\zpg_-} (A_L^T(p)) = [ \langle \theta_{S_1}^T(0) \rangle ]_{\nr(\zpg_-)}$; \item $\Fitt_{\zpg_-} (A_L^T(p)) \subseteq [ \langle \theta_{S_1}^T(0) \rangle ]_{\nr(\zpg_-)}$. \een \end{theo}

-\begin{proof} First note that $A_L^T(p)$ is a cohomologically trivial $G$-module by \cite[Theorem 1]{ich-tame} such that $\Fitt_{\zpg_-} (A_L^T(p))$ is well defined.
+\begin{proof} First note that $A_L^T(p)$ is a cohomologically trivial $G$-module by \cite[Theorem 1]{ich-tame} such that the projective dimension of $A_L^T(p)$ as a $\zpg_-$-module is at most $1$.
+Thus $\Fitt_{\zpg_-} (A_L^T(p))$ is well defined.
 That (i) and (ii) are equivalent is just a reformulation of \cite[Theorem 2]{ich-tame} in terms of Fitting invariants.
-Clearly (ii) implies (iii) and we are left with showing the converse.
-Let $E$ be a splitting field of $\qp G_-$ with ring of integers $\fo_E$ and let $c \in (\qp G_-)\mal$ be a generator of $\Fitt_{\zpg_-} (A_L^T(p))$.
-Write
+To see this let $E$ be a finite Galois extension of $\qp$ with Galois group $\Ga$ such that every odd representation of $G$ has a realization over $E$.
+Let $R_p(G)^-$ denote the subring of $R_p(G)$ generated by odd characters.
+Then remark \ref{rem:rephom-vs-fittgen} has an obvious analogue on minus parts, and in the notation of \S \ref{sec:Hom-description} we see that $\theta_{S_1}^T(0) \in \zeta(\qp G_-)\mal$ corresponds to the representing homomorphism $f_{\theta_{S_1}^T(0)} \in \Hom_{\Ga}(R_p(G)^-, E\mal)$ which on irreducible odd characters $\chi$ is given by